altwalker/altwalker/docs/index.rst

 Welcome to AltWalker's documentation!
 =====================================

-AltWalker is an open source, Model-Based Testing framework for automating your test execution.
-You design your tests as a directed graph and AltWalker executes them.
-It relies on `GraphWalker <http://graphwalker.github.io/>`_ to generate paths through your tests graph.
+AltWalker is an open source Model-Based Testing framework that supports running tests written in python3 and .NET/C#.
+You design your tests as a directed graph and AltWalker generates test cases from your graph (using `GraphWalker <http://graphwalker.github.io/>`_) and executes them.

 Get started with :doc:`installation` and then get a quick overview with the :doc:`quickstart`.
 There is also a list of :doc:`how-tos` and a list